3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-fullstack-codealong.md

 ## You Do

 Now that we have the static starter code, let's clean things up and add some styling.
 Take the code above and refactor it into smaller components.
-Nest, use `styled-components` to add some styling to the page.
+Next, use `styled-components` to add some styling to the page.
 As a reminder, we ideally want our app to look something like this.

 ![idea board](https://slack-imgs.com/?c=1&url=https%3A%2F%2Fcdn-images-1.medium.com%2Fmax%2F1600%2F1*SMKZC-Ej73wFOmqNT-JQ7Q.gif)